zCFD/zCFDguide/docs/source/control-dict.rst

     'roughness' : {
                     # Type of roughness specification (option: height or length)
                     'type' : 'height',
-                    # Constant roughness length
+                    # Constant roughness
                     'scalar' : 0.001,
-                    # Roughnes length field specified as a VTK file
+                    # Roughnes field specified as a VTK file
-                    'field' : 'bolund_roughness.vtp',
+                    'field' : 'roughness.vtp',
                   },

 .. note::

-    The roughness length at each boundary face is set by finding the nearest point to the face centre on the supplied VTK file with the roughness value looked up in a node based scalar array called 'Roughness'
+    The roughness at each boundary face is set by finding the nearest point to the face centre on the supplied VTK file with the roughness value looked up in a node based scalar array called 'Roughness'

 Wall velocity